sara-nl/swiftdocs/source/Pages/Clients/how_to_use_swift.rst

 Swift command line client
 ------------------------

-There is a swift command line client written in python.
-You may find more information about this at: https://www.swiftstack.com/docs/integration/python-swiftclient.html.
-This page will provide information on how to install the client and how to use it.
-This page tells you how to install the client on various flavours of Linux.
-For windows it is rather similar.
-You need to install python2.7 on windows, see: https://www.howtogeek.com/197947/how-to-install-python-on-windows/.
-Do not forget to include python in your PATH.
-The modern versions of Python2.7 are shipped with pip, so for the rest the linux documentation can be followed.

-For extra information on how to install de swift command line client on Mac OSX, please, have a look at: :ref:`Installation Instructions of the Python SWIFT Client on OSX <python-swift-client-osx>`.

-On this page there is info on how to use the :ref:`Python SWIFT client <python-swift-client>`.
+On this page there is info on how to install and use the :ref:`Python SWIFT client <python-swift-client>`.

 S3 command line client s3cmd
 ---------------------------